Registration Information

 Early Arrival: (Saturday Arrival)

 Students have the option to check-in on Saturday rather than Sunday.
-The price for the extra night is $50 per person.
+The price for the extra night is $60 per person.
 Meals are not included.
 The first meal served each week is Sunday supper.
 Students, especially first-time students who check-in on Saturday, are strongly encouraged to arrive between 1:00 p.m. and 4:00 p.m.
 A Clearing staff member will be in the Lodge during that time.
 (The Clearing cannot guarantee that all rooms will be ready before 2:00 p.m.)
-Those checking in after 4:00 p.m. will find written instructions on the front door of the Lodge directing them to their room.
+Those checking in after 4:00 p.m. will find their information, room assignment and name tag on the Lodge’s front door directing them to their room.

 Waiting Lists: